AI Strategy & Transformation · Prepared by FutureInSites · March 2026

 Trend Intelligence & AI Design

 Highest urgency gap.
 Zara already weaponized this.
-License + customize.
+Fund and deploy immediately.

 Customer Intelligence Platform